arminnh/cpl-scala-web-application/extensions.md

 ### Textual Explanation of the Feature
 This is not an extension, but an explanation of how the multi-user functionality was achieved in this project.
 ### Textual Explanation of the Solution
 Both ProjectScene and StartScene contain a `synchronise()` function, which makes sure the client is up to date with the state on the server.
 The functionality is achieved as follows.
 Every Repository contains a `changes` HashMap.
-These maps store (timestamp -> id) pairs that represent which resource has been created/updated at which timestamp.
+This map stores (timestamp -> id) pairs that represent which resource has been created/updated at which timestamp.
 ProjectScene and StartScene each contain a `synchronisation_timestamp` member which is initialised with 0.
 At each call of `synchronise()`, the `synchronisation_timestamp` is sent to a route which calls a function in the SynchronisationController.
 The SynchronisationController fetches the correct data from the repositories and returns this in a response, along with a new timestamp to be used in future `synchronise()` calls.

 This method was implemented in this way in order to minimize the amount data sent between clients and the server.
 An improvement on this implementation would be to make the server return objects that specify which changes need to be carried out client-side, instead of returning whole objects that have been updated since a timestamp.

 # Extensions

-Fill in all sections on each extension.
-I primarily want to know if you finished the extension, which files have something to do with your implementation and a description of how you implemented the feature.

 ## Red Alert and Description Box